SamHulme1/Project-4-online-store/README.md

 - result: I can change my email
 7. Can I create an order
 - result: can can create an order on the site by using a Stripe test key
+8. Do my actions on the website cause errors in the console
+- results: I found errors appeared in the code where the parts of the templates werent beeing rendered due to the user being unauthenticated were still targeted.
+The notification icon was also causing errors due to the button still being clickable but it having no element to remove due to the message area not existing in the DOM yet.
+-Action: I put all the javascript that targeted elements behind conditional if statemens to which check if the dom element was nulll
 ---

 ### Browser testing